-Patrick Rafter, the former Australian tennis champion, will take its first steps on the international circuit of padel when FIP Rise Australia Padel Open which begins on January 3.
+Patrick Rafter, the former Australian tennis champion, will take his first steps on the international padel circuit during the FIP Rise Australia Padel Open which begins on January 3.

-In 2001, Rafter reached the semi-final of the Australian Open in singles and lost to André Agassi.
-On the other hand, he will win the Australian Open in doubles alongside a Swede well known in the world of padel, Jonas Bjorkman, captain of the Swedish team padel gentlemen.
+In 2001, Rafter reached the semi-final of the Australian Open in singles and lost to Andre Agassi.
+He would, however, win the Australian Open in doubles alongside a well-known Swede in the padel world, Jonas Bjorkman, captain of the Swedish men's padel team.
 He won the US Open twice.

 Pat Rafter, who obtained his best tennis ranking on July 26, 1999 with a world first place and who will make the heyday of the Australian Tennis Team including a victory in the Davis Cup in 1999, therefore launches for the first time on the FIP Tour circuit.